Diogovpam/hello-world/README.md

 # hello-world
 Tutorial repository

-I am a philosophy undergraduate, currently seeking to learn and wok with AI, Machine Learning and Data Science
+I am a philosophy undergraduate, currently seeking to learn and work with AI, Machine Learning and Data Science